lethaimai/Become-a-C-Developer/README.md

 # Become-a-C-plus-plus-Developer

-This is a online course on the plattform E-learning from Linkedin
+This is an online course on the plattform E-learning from Linkedin

 ### This course is devided into 9 parts: